klevu/jsv2-early-adopters/README.md

-# Klevu JSv2 Early Adopters Programme
+# Klevu JS Library

-_This is a **beta** version of JSv2 and we expect some changes to occur, which will also be based on feedback from early adopters like yourselves, so please bear this in mind during testing._
+_This is a **beta** version of Klevu JS Library and we expect some changes to occur, which will also be based on feedback from early adopters like yourselves, so please bear this in mind during testing._